 As President of the Foundation, Bill represents the Graves family’s vision for impact.
 He works to ensure time and resources are stewarded toward broad impact and invests in the learning and growth of Graves team to effectively execute that vision.

 Carla developed experience in operations, logistics, and communications in the non-profit sector where she worked as an organizer of progressive churches and founded and directed a non-profit committed to promoting gender equity in churches.
 In that work, she has connected people through events, podcasts, writing, and speaking.
-Carla has an M.A. in English from the University of Nebraska.
-She lives in Midtown Minneapolis with her kids.
+Carla earned an M.A. in English from the University of Nebraska.
+She lives in Minneapolis with her kids.

 Jillian Stockmo Chapman